wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 | NY Taxi-small | 2011-06-26 00:00:00 |2011-06-27 00:00:00 | 293259 | 107064 | |                     |
 | NY Taxi-1M | 2011-06-19 00:00:00 |2011-06-27 00:00:00 | 588211 | 213360 | |                     |

-`*`The GPU implementation of maxflow still has bug that leads to different results per run.
+`*`: The GPU implementation of maxflow still has a bug that leads to different results per run.
 We only report the best result we can achieve with the current version of maxflow.
-Since this current version of maxflow is able to achieve the same loss as the Graphtv, we presume that the results, both the runtime and loss, should be similar or even better with a bug-free maxflow.
+Since this current version of maxflow is able to achieve the same loss as Graphtv, we presume that the results, both the runtime and loss, should be similar or even better with a bug-free maxflow.

 ### Performance limitations

-We observe the slow down when we compare the Graphtv and Gunrock's current SFL implementation on NY Taxi-small dataset with time from 2011-06-26 12:00:00 to 2011-06-26 14:00:00.
-Here are few reasons.
+We observe a slowdown when we compare Graphtv and Gunrock's current SFL implementation on the `NY Taxi-small` dataset with time from `2011-06-26 12:00:00` to `2011-06-26 14:00:00` for the following reasons:

-1) It seems we are only running it on a small graph successfully (~9000 nodes), which is not enough to saturate the GPU at all.
+1. It seems we are only running it on a small graph successfully (~9000 nodes), which is not enough to saturate the GPU at all.
 This only applies to this dataset.
-2) The bottleneck is still the MF implementation.
+2. The bottleneck is still the MF implementation.
-a) a preflow computation on the CPU in the problem.reset(), requiring a for-loop of src.edges and a Move operation (very costly) from GPU to CPU every time MF is called.
+    1. A preflow computation on the CPU in the problem.reset() requires a for-loop of `src.edges` and a Move operation (very costly) from GPU to CPU every time MF is called.
-b) it has relabeling heuristics in place also on the CPU, so in every iteration it needs to move the flow and heights back to CPU and do this relabeling for a certain number of iterations.
+    2. Its relabeling heuristics are also on the CPU, so in every iteration it needs to move the flow and heights back to CPU and do this relabeling for a certain number of iterations.
-c) there are device syncs calls between all of these, also slow, global barriers.
+    3. There are device syncs calls between all of these operations, as well as slow, global barriers.
-3) We also have iteration boundaries right now (like BC) to perform MinCut on the GPU.
+3. We also have iteration boundaries right now (like BC) to perform MinCut on the GPU.
-4) The SLF renormalization is serial.
+4. The SLF renormalization is serial.

-We expect the above problems to be solved in the future implementations of Maxflow.
+We expect the above problems to be solved with future implementations of Maxflow.

 ## Next Steps

 ### Alternate approaches(Done)

-> If you had an infinite amount of time, is there another way (algorithm/approach) we should consider to implement this?

 For CPU, the parametric maxflow algorithm works well, but it is not parallelizable to GPU.
 The push-relabel algorithm we have on Gunrock's maxflow should be the best implementation among the parallelizable algorithms on GPU.

 ### Gunrock implications

-> What did we learn about Gunrock?
-What is hard to use, or slow?
-What potential Gunrock features would have been helpful in implementing this workflow?

 SFL is the first algorithm that stacks previous applications.
 Some data pre-processing that is common to execute in the CPU requires better designs of the APIs which will facilitate new applications.
-For example, gtf_enactor needs to call mf_problem.reset.
-Since the current maxflow code does not have any preprocessing of the graph on GPU, SFL has to transfer the data back and forth between CPU and GPU and unnecessary arrays to store the Maxflow input arrays are needed in SFL.
-It would have been much better if maxflow has more preprocessing on GPU.
+For example, `gtf_enactor` needs to call `mf_problem.reset()`.
+Since the current maxflow code does not have any preprocessing of the graph on GPU, SFL has to transfer the data back and forth between CPU and GPU and SRL requires unnecessary arrays to store the Maxflow input arrays.
+The preferred implementation does maxflow preprocessing on the GPU.

-Moreover, a unit test framework is super necessary.
-If we don't do unit tests per few functions, it is hard to track the problems and discover simple, avoidable but missing test cases, such as comparison between two double values in SFL.
-A mockito test framework is best for reference. http://www.vogella.com/tutorials/Mockito/article.html
+Moreover, a unit test framework would be very helpful for development.
+If we don't do unit tests on important functions, it is hard to track the problems and discover simple, avoidable but missing test cases, such as comparison between two double values in SFL.
+A mockito test framework may be appropriate. http://www.vogella.com/tutorials/Mockito/article.html

 ### Notes on multi-GPU parallelization